sticky/unreal-vr-template/README.md

 ##### Config INI Files

 The _Config/_ directory in this repository should contain everything you need to build the project for an Oculus Quest 2 with regard to basic VR rendering.
-We've made efforts to reduce or remove settings that do not specifically target or address VR environments.
+We've made efforts to remove settings that do not specifically address VR environments.

 ##### Android SDK